RobertSkalko/Age-of-Exile/README.md

-This is a Fabric port of a reworked Mine and Slash, but the rework made it much more compatible with other mods.
+This is a Fabric port of a reworked Mine and Slash, but the rework made it compatible with other mods.